 AirAsia Zest is an Philippine low-cost Airline and a subsidiary of AirAsia, although AirAsia only has a minority share.
 AirAsia Zest has a turbulent history which saw several name changes and take-overs.
 With the participation of and name change to AirAsia the airline has reached some quieter waters it seems.

-AirAsia Zest is a small airline from Philippines that flies to over 18 destinations.
-Most AirAsia Zest flights are for destinations in Philippines but AirAsia Zest has international flights to several other countries as well, like for example Malaysia and South Korea.
-From its main base in Manila 36 flights depart every week.
-Many people who look for AirAsia Zest tickets look for flights to Cebu and Davao.
+AirAsia Zest flies to over 32 destinations.
+Most AirAsia Zest flights are for destinations in Philippines but AirAsia Zest has international flights to several other countries as well, like for example China and Thailand.
+From its main base in Manila 61 flights depart every week.
+Many people who look for AirAsia Zest tickets look for flights to Cebu and Clark.

 Utiket is a good place to start looking for AirAsia Zest flights as we can compare all flights by AirAsia Zest with hundreds of other airlines and dozens of booking websites.